Case Digest

 A claim for adverse possession had been rightly dismissed on the basis that the claimant knew that he was among the classes of people intended by a local authority scheme to be permitted to occupy the premises.

 It was undisputed that possession with the owner’s consent was not adverse possession.
-Permission could be either express or implied, and it did not have to be contractually binding
+Permission could be either express or implied, and it did not have to be contractually binding.

 Swan Housing Association Ltd v Gill [2012] EWHC 3129 (QB)

 A county court judge had erred when concluding that it was for the court to determine whether a sub-tenant had acquired a title to a piece of land by way of adverse possession; that function was to be discharged by the Land Registry.
-Furthermore, the judge had erred when concluding that the sub-tenant was not permitted to make an application to the Land Registry.

 Greenmanor Limited v Pilford [2012] EWCA Civ 756